 We love it when readers reach out with questions.
 One of our favorites came from a fellow traveler who wanted advice on how to spend a day in Rome from the Civitavecchia cruise port.
 She had a clear goal in mind: to visit the awe-inspiring Sistine Chapel and experience the grandeur of the Colosseum, all in one day.
 However, she also wanted to avoid the overwhelming crowds that often accompany organized cruise excursions.

-As I began to delve into the topic, I realized that many other people might have the same burning question.
-How can you make the most of a limited time in Rome, starting from the Civitavecchia cruise port, without sacrificing the quality of your experience?
+As I began to delve into the topic, I realized that many other people might have the same burning question: As a cruiser, how can you make the most of your limited time in Rome without sacrificing the quality of your experience?

-In this article, I will share my personal insights and practical tips to help you navigate the Eternal City on your own terms.
-I’ll answer questions like:
+Here are my personal insights and practical tips to help you navigate the Eternal City on your own terms.
+I know you’re wondering:

-• How do I get to Rome from cruise port?
+- How to get to Rome from the cruise port

-• How much time to spend in Rome from cruise ship?
+- How much time to spend in Rome when you’re on a cruise

 I’ll also share tips for touring Rome on your own from Civitavecchia, as well as links to relevant tickets and tours.

-Rick Steves’ Mediterranean Cruise Ports is perfect for independent cruisers.
-It covers how to spend one day in various ports: itineraries, must-see spots, places to eat, local currency, how to get into town, even self-guided walks and tours.
+💡 PRO TIP: It’s worth buying Rick Steves’ Mediterranean Cruise Ports if you’re an independent cruiser.
+The guidebook covers how to spend your day in various ports: itineraries, must-see spots, places to eat, local currency, how to get into town, even self-guided walks and tours.

 1. Take a cruise ship shore excursion

-• Pros: The official cruise ship Rome excursions are plug-and-play convenient, because they make all the arrangements and it’s added to your bill.
+- Pros: The official cruise ship Rome excursions are plug-and-play convenient, because they make all the arrangements and simply add the fee to your final bill.
 Plus, if a cruise tour has a delay getting back to the ship, the ship will wait for you.

 2. Buy your tickets yourself